songyy0415/epsilon/poincare/doc/simplification.md

 Therefore, we seed each random in this step with an id.
 On approximation, random nodes with a same id will be approximated to the same value.

-## User symbols
+## Local symbols

-We list all global user symbols in the alphabetical order.

-All symbols (global and local) are then projected to an id, based on if they are global or local, and how nested they are in the local contexts, using de Bruijn indexes.
+Local symbols are projected to an id, based on how nested they are in the local contexts, using de Bruijn indexes.
+Global symbols are preserved.

-Below the example expression are written the projected id of the user symbols.
+Below the example expression are written the projected id of the local user symbols.

 ```
-a+b+diff(a+c+x+sum(k+a+x, k, 1, b), x, b)+a
+a + diff(c + x + sum(k + a + x, k, 1, x), x, b) + diff(a, a, a)
-0 1      1 3 0     0 2 1  k  1  2   x  1  0
+a        c   0       0   a   1  k  1  0   x  b         0  a  a
 ```

 UserSymbols that are the variable child of parametrics are preserved for beautification (since we don't list them with the global user-symbols).

-This step converts the `UserSymbol` trees (containing the variable name) into a `Variable` (containing the id only).
+This step converts some `UserSymbol` trees (containing the variable name) into a `Variable` (containing the id only).

 When nested inside a parametered expression, all id are incremented.
 In the parametered expression, `0` is the local parameter.

 This variable id has to be accounted for when comparing trees, or manipulating them in and out of parametric expressions, using `Variables::LeaveScope` and `Variables::EnterScope` (move the variable out and in the parametric expression and increment/decrement the id).

-## Context user symbols
+## Global symbols

 User symbols and functions stored in the given context are replaced with their definition (see `SymbolicComputation` enum for replacement rules), even if nested.

+If allowed by `SymbolicComputation`, symbols with no definition are left unchanged.

 If anything has been replaced, reapply previous step to seed new random nodes.